DolphinSolutionsLtd/dashboards/README.md

 Make this script executable by anyone:

-sudo chmod a+x /home/pi/dashboard.sh
+sudo chmod a+x /home/Dolphin/dashboard.sh

-Try it out!
+To run from Terminal:

-/home/pi/dashboard.sh
+/home/Dolphin/dashboard.sh